hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 > ## Kokkos: A developing library
 >
 > Why should we bother to learn about using Kokkos?
+> > ## Solution
-> (Fix Me!
+> > (Fix Me!
 "The primary reason for Kokkos being developed is that it allows you to write a *single* pair style in C++ where and without (much) understanding of GPU programming, that will then work on both GPUs (or Xeon Phi) and CPUs with or without multi-threading.
 It cannot fully reach the performance of USER-INTEL or the GPU package on CPUs and GPUs, but adding new code to those for a pair style, for which something similar already exists, is *significantly* less effort with Kokkos and requires significantly less programming expertise in vectorization and directive based SIMD programming or CPU computing.
 Also support for a new kind of computing hardware will primarily need additional code in the Kokkos library and just a little bit of programming setup/management in LAMMPS."
+> {: .solution}
 {: .discussion}

 ## What is KOKKOS package in LAMMPS?